Brody-Lab/trialhistory_lapses_EA/README.md

 4. Run the `make_figures.m` script to generate the main figures.
 Supplementary figure code can be found in their respective folders.

+This should take less than 10 minutes to run on a Mac with 96GB memory.

 ## Accumulator Model Fits

 The fits to accumulator models were performed using code developed within the Julia package available at [https://github.com/Brody-Lab/PulseInputDDM](https://github.com/Brody-Lab/PulseInputDDM).

 If you are interested in using this code or have any questions, please feel free to get in touch with us at diksha.gupta@ucl.ac.uk.

+## Software
+This code has been tested with Matlab R2020a on Mac OS 13.2.

 For any inquiries related to the manuscript or this repository, don't hesitate to reach out.